 There are many theories that apple cider vinegar can help boost digestive health, however unfortunately there’s not too much evidence to support these claims.
 The closest study was one conducted on mice with ulcerative colitis, which involved feeding the rodents small amounts of vinegar and acetic acid in their drinking water to see how it affected their gut health.
 Interestingly, the treated mice all displayed improved symptoms of their digestive disease, and had higher levels of Lactobacillus and Bifidobacteria (good bacteria) in their stools.
 However, more research would be required to determine whether vinegar would have the same effect in humans with ulcerative colitis.

 ”The evidence that apple cider vinegar has health benefits looks quite promising, however it’s still a little too early to draw conclusions as it’s still quite limited.
-It’s important to point out that vinegar is acidic and can irritate or even cause corrosion or the oesophagus.
+It’s important to point out that vinegar is acidic and can irritate or even cause corrosion of the oesophagus.
 On the flip side however, adding vinegar to your meals is a great way to add extra flavour.”

-While there are clearly some benefits associated with apple cider vinegar, as well as vinegar in general, more needs to be done to determine exactly what these benefits are on humans — as many of the studies to date have only been conducted on animals.
+While there are clearly some benefits associated with apple cider vinegar, as well as vinegar in general, more needs to be done to determine exactly what these benefits are on humans, as many of the studies to date have only been conducted on animals.
 Either way, it’s important to remember — if you do suffer from conditions such as type 2 diabetes, obesity or digestive issues, don’t manage symptoms with your own home remedy.
 Instead, speak with your GP to make sure you’re getting the right advice to manage your condition correctly.

 Read more on other common nutrition trends here.